The Firm (album)

-The Firm is the first studio album by British rock band the Firm, released by Atlantic Records on 11 February 1985.
+The Firm is the first studio album by British rock band the Firm, released by Atlantic Records on 22 February 1985.
 Its tracks range from the epic "Midnight Moonlight", based on a previously unreleased song by Led Zeppelin called "Swan Song" – first tinkered with during the Physical Graffiti sessions – to the commercially successful "Radioactive".
 "Closer" employs a horn section to subtle effect.
 The album also includes a version of the Righteous Brothers' hit "You've Lost That Lovin' Feelin'".

 The Firm peaked at No. 17 on the Billboard 200 chart, and reached No. 15 on the UK Albums Chart.
 The song "Radioactive" topped Billboard's Top Rock Tracks chart for one week.

 Track listing

+All tracks written by Jimmy Page and Paul Rodgers, except where indicated.